addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ## A Simple JavaScript MVC Implementation

 A comprehensive discussion of Backbone's implementation is beyond the scope of this book.
-We can, however, present a simple MVC library - which we will call Cranium.js - that illustrates how frameworks such as Backbone implement the MVC pattern.
+We can, however, present a simple MVC library - which we will call Cranium.js - that illustrates how libraries such as Backbone implement the MVC pattern.

 Like Backbone, we will rely on [Underscore](http://underscorejs.org "Underscore.js") for inheritance and templating.